-On 21 August 2012, the European Commission adopted the third Report to the Council and the European Parliament on monitoring development of the rail market COM(2012)0459 .
+On 13 June 2014, the European Commission adopted the fourth Report to the Council and the European Parliament on monitoring development of the rail market COM(2014)0353 (The Fourth RMMS Report)

-The Report is accompanied by a Commission Staff Working Document SEC(2009)1687 presenting a number of quantitative data on the development of rail market in individual Member States and the EU as a whole.
+The Report is accompanied by a Commission Staff Working Document SWD(2014)186 presenting an overview of the development of rail markets in EU as well as in each Member State.

 Monitoring the railway markets is necessary in order to inform the policy choices both at EU and national level.
 Since 2007, the Commission has collected data on rail market developments in Member States via RMMS Questionnaires.
 The data have been collected based on a 'gentlemen's agreement' which means that there could be gaps in data availability as well as methodological discrepancies.
 Nevertheless, relatively good response rates have allowed the Commission to publish the RMMS reports in every two years since then.
 The Fifth RMMS report, covering data until 2014, will be published in spring 2016.